emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 > **SPLURGE: a good car**.
 Yes, my car was not cheap.
 I got a brand new Honda CR-V, with only 11 miles on it.
 The reason I got this car was because I think of it like an investment.
 If I bought a cheap car with 120,000 miles on it and it needed maintenance and new parts, then I spend the original amount on the car, plus gas, insurance, the maintenance, and parts.
 And, it could only last me 2-3 more years.
 But, if I buy a nice car that isn’t old and doesn’t need a lot of work, assuming I take proper care of the car, it could potentially last me 7 more years.
 And, I love my car.

 I still stand by this belief.
 It's important to have a good car that will last.
 My car hardly needs maintenance (besides routine tire rotations, tire alignments, and oil changes), but not much more, because it's still so new.
-My coworkers car has been in the auto shop for the past week, just getting fixed up to driveable condition because it's much older.
+My coworker's car has been in the auto shop for the past week, just getting fixed up to driveable condition because it's much older.

 However....
 I got my car new.... and that's definitely not the most financially responsible thing to do.
 I should've gotten a used car that was a few years old.
 It still would've lasted just as long, and it would've been cheaper by about $5k.
 But, I opted for the newest safety features when I got my car, and those were only available in newer CR-V models.

 The one other thing I'd recommend against is fixing your car up when you bump into something.
 Everybody gets some damage on their car eventually.
-Whether that's scratches, running into a pole in the parking lot, bumping your back bumper into a snowbank, etc. However, in my limited experience, paying the shop to fix it up is rarely worth it.
+Whether that's scratches, running into a pole in the parking lot, bumping your back bumper into a snowbank, etc. In my limited experience, paying the shop to fix it up is rarely worth it.
 There was one time where I ran into the back of a semi truck, and my passenger-side mirror cracked.
 Replacing that was worth it because I couldn't see out of it.
 That was affecting my ability to drive my vehicle.

 But another time I ran into a pole in my parking garage at my apartment.
 And I paid to have parts of the rear moldings replaced.
 It cost about $450.
 And, I decided to leave some scratches in the paint because fixing those would be even _more_ expensive.
 But later that summer, my car fell victim to a hit-and-run in another parking lot.
 I did decide to get that fixed up (and my insurance deductible was a terrible $750).
 The only good news is that I convinced the auto shop to fix up the other scratches that were still remaining from the pole incident.
 In hindsight, I probably didn't need to spend $1,200 to fix my car up from those incidents.
 Neither of the accidents were affecting the drive of my vehicle, so they were all cosmetic.
 And if I didn't care about my car so dang much, I would've been fine leaving them the way they were.